RogerTang/calculator/README.md

 # Rekols Calculator

-A powerful calculator, it is very beautiful and easy to use.
+A powerful calculator, it is beautiful and easy to use.

 Thank you very much [SpeedCrunch](https://bitbucket.org/heldercorreia/speedcrunch) project, this project used a lot of his code.